 Yuval Levin (15:37):

-Yeah, well, in some ways I think that's true, but I would say there are in a sense some competing elites.
-There's the left commands, many of the institutions of American life that are not elected the right commands, many of those that are, and that should tell us something about who's the majority and who's not.
-But it also means that there's a reason to think about the balance that the Constitution tries to strike, which in a sense is a balance that every democracy has to reach for.
-But I think the American system is actually unique in the way in which it takes that need for balance.
-Seriously, a balance between majority rule, which is the only source of legitimate authority in a democratic society and minority rights, which are absolutely essential.
-Our system recognizes that majority rule, although it is necessary, is also very dangerous.
-And you don't have to look too long at the history of democracy or the history of the United States to see that majorities can endanger minorities.
+Well, in some ways, I think that's true.
+But I would say there are, in a sense, some competing elites.
+The left commands many of the institutions of American life that are not elected, the right commands many of those that are, and that should tell us something about who's the majority and who's not.
+It also means that there's a reason to think about the balance that the Constitution tries to strike, which in a sense is a balance that every democracy has to reach for.
+I believe the American system is actually unique in the way in which it takes that need for balance seriously.
+A balance between majority rule, which is the only source of legitimate authority in a democratic society, and minority rights, which are absolutely essential.

+Our system recognizes that majority rule, although it is necessary, is also very dangerous, and you don't have to look too long at the history of democracy or the history of the United States to see that majorities can endanger minorities.
 Our system protects those minorities in a very unique way.
-On the one hand, it protects certain rights just in direct and absolute ways.
-It puts them out of the reach of majorities through the Bill of Rights and the 14th Amendment and a few other things.
+On the one hand, it protects certain rights just in direct and absolute ways, it puts them out of the reach of majorities through the Bill of Rights and the 14th Amendment and a few other things.
 But above all, our system requires majorities to grow before they can have real power.
-One of the most frustrating things about the American constitutional system for its critics is just that it doesn't empower narrow majorities the parliamentary systems in Europe.
-If you win an election, however narrow it is, you get all the power until you lose your majority.
-The American system does not do that.
-And I think though that is a source of frustration, it's one of the greatest sources of the system's strength that actually takes the need to constrain majority seriously as we all
+One of the most frustrating things about the American Constitutional system for its critics is just that, that it doesn't empower narrow majorities.
+The parliamentary systems in Europe, if you win an election, however narrow it is, you get all the power until you lose your majority.
+The American system does not do that, and I think though that is a source of frustration, it's one of the greatest sources of the system's strength.
+It actually takes the need to constrain majorities seriously, as we all should.

-Mitch Daniels (17:25):
+Mitch Daniels (17:26):

 Yuval Levin (17:51):

-Mitch Daniels (18:42):
+Mitch Daniels (18:43):

 Yuval Levin (19:08):

-In a way, now we talk a lot about unity because we have a clear feeling that we're divided and that this is a moment of intense division and breakdown of cohesion in American life.
-Our politicians talk all the time about unity, but very often they seem to mean that if everyone agreed with them, then everything would be great.
-And if we all were just on the same side of everything, then it would be wonderful.
-Now look, I think if everybody agreed with me then things would be great.
-That's true, but I don't expect that to happen and I don't think anybody should.
-And we also have to have enough humility to know that nobody knows everything, so it actually wouldn't be great even if everybody agreed with me, there's surely things I'm wrong about, and that's not how our society really advances.
-The core insight that I would say James Madison in particular brings to his constitutional thought is that although we're never going to agree, disagreement is just a function of freedom in a free society.
+In a way now, we talk a lot about unity, because we have a clear feeling that we're divided and that this is a moment of intense division and breakdown of cohesion in American life.
+Our politicians talk all the time about unity.
+But very often, they seem to mean that if everyone agreed with them, then everything would be great, and if we all were just on the same side of everything, then it would be wonderful.
+Now, look, I think if everybody agreed with me, then things would be great, that's true.
+But I don't expect that to happen and I don't think anybody should.
+We also have to have enough humility to know that nobody knows everything, so it actually wouldn't be great.
+Even if everybody agreed with me, there's surely things I'm wrong about, and that's not how our society really advances.

-Anybody who's ever had any experience with any group of people of any size knows that what people do when they're in a group is disagree, and that's always going to happen.
-And yet that doesn't mean that we can't be a unified society because in a free society, unity doesn't mean thinking alike.
-Unity means acting together.
-Politics is a realm of action.
-It's where we solve problems and answer the question, what shall we do?
-And to answer that question, we don't have to all agree about all our premises.
-We don't even have to all agree about what the answer is.
+The core insight that I would say James Madison in particular brings to his constitutional thought is that although we're never going to agree, disagreement is just a function of freedom.
+In a free society, anybody who's ever had any experience with any group of people of any size knows that what people do when they're in a group is disagree, and that's always going to happen.
+And yet, that doesn't mean that we can't be a unified society, because in a free society, unity doesn't mean thinking alike, unity means acting together.
+Politics is a realm of action, it's where we solve problems and answer the question, what shall we do?
+To answer that question, we don't have to all agree about all our premises, we don't even have to all agree about what the answer is.
 We can work our way towards something we all find acceptable.
-It's a realm for negotiation, for accommodations, for finding a way forward that people take to be legitimate and that addresses the problems.
-There's a humility at the center of that too because there's a sense at the core of the American system that nobody's technical answer to any of our public problems is the perfect way forward.
+It's a realm for negotiation, accommodations, and for finding a way forward that people take to be legitimate and that addresses the problems.

 Mitch Daniels (21:56):